winster/springmultimodule/README.md

 ### Problems to explore

-1. How to set the order of this IType implementations, without an order, the type detection might not return the most accurate type
+1. How to achieve this capability without spring